ljzycmd/DFRSC/README.md

 1. Prepare dataset

     Download the BS-RSC, Fastec-RS and Carla-RS and specify the dataset root in the training configs (`.yaml` file).

-1. Train the model with BS-RSC dataset
+2. Start training

     ```bash
-    python train.py -opt path/to/your/config
+    bash train.sh
     ```

-2. Train the model with Fastec-RS dataset

-    ```bash
-    python train.py -opt path/to/your/config
-    ```

-3. Train the model with Carla-RS dataset

-    ```bash
-    python train.py -opt path/to/your/config
-    ```
+    You my modify the config file path in the `train.sh` to train the model with different datasets.

-### Acknowlements
+## Acknowlements

 The code is implemented upon the open-soured image restoration framework [BasicSR](https://github.com/XPixelGroup/BasicSR), we thank the authors for relasing such an awesome framework.

-### Citation
+## Citation

 If the proposed model is useful for your research, please consider citing our paper